rrcobb/blog/src/pages/about.md

 those conversations, so if you read anything here and want to talk, please cold email or dm me on twitter.

 I used to have a substack newsletter, [CS Education](https://csed.substack.com/).
+I guess I still do, but I used to, too.

 My cofounders and I tried starting [Kibo](https://www.kibo.school/), a new university online for young learners in Africa.
 We couldn't figure out student financing, so we shut it down in 2024.
 [More reflections here](https://substack.com/home/post/p-150101879).

+Now I'm working on [Zo Computer](https://www.zo.computer/).

 --